14 Everyday Habits That Could (and Should) Change Forever After Coronavirus

 Cultural changes ahead

-Though it's difficult to find a bright side to the coronavirus outbreak, one positive is that this period of global upheaval may change some of our less-than-desirable public-health habits—and improve our hygiene for good.
+While it’s difficult to find a bright side to the coronavirus outbreak, one positive is that this period of global upheaval may change some of our less-than-desirable public-health habits—and improve our hygiene for good.
 It could also alter the way we approach work, school, and so much more.
-Here are 13 everyday habits that could (and should) change forever once this crisis has passed.
+Here are 14 everyday habits that could (and should) change forever once this long-term crisis has passed.

 Handshakes will be out

-One of the most visible changes to societal norms since the coronavirus has hit has been avoiding handshakes.
-"In this new era of the coronavirus and the practice of social distancing, there will undoubtedly be a cultural shift in the way we all greet one another," Nesochi Okeke-Igbokwe, MD, an internist and health expert, tells Reader's Digest.
-"Shaking hands, high fives, hugs, and kisses are modes of greeting to be abandoned at this point.
-Social greetings may now entail a hand on the heart, a head nod, or pretty much any action that enables one to avoid direct touch or contact."
-Here are more polite ways to get out of shaking hands.
+In the earliest days of the outbreak, one of the first and most visible changes to societal norms was when people began avoiding handshakes.
+“In this new era of the coronavirus and the practice of social distancing, there will undoubtedly be a cultural shift in the way we all greet one another,” says Nesochi Okeke-Igbokwe, MD, an internist and health expert.
+“Shaking hands, high fives, hugs, and kisses are modes of greeting to be abandoned at this point.
+Social greetings may now entail a hand on the heart, a head nod, or pretty much any action that enables one to avoid direct touch or contact.”
+It’s hard to imagine this changing anytime soon.
+Here are polite ways to get out of shaking hands.